 Written by Greg Ellifritz

-I’ve seen quite a bit of concern about the outcome of the USA Presidential Election next week.
-There is talk of rioting, looting, and mayhem being planned by different groups depending on which political party wins.
+There is constant low-level internet chatter about rioting, looting, and mayhem being planned by different groups depending on which political party wins most of the races.
 I’m not an alarmist, but I think it’s prudent to be prepared for any eventuality.
-Here’s a list of things to think about if you get caught up in a riot or protesting flash mob…..
+Here’s a list of things to think about if you get caught up in a riot or post-election protesting mob.

 In addition to having dealt with some pretty unruly crowds at work, I’ve been caught up in a few riots during my third world travels.
 In Brazil, I was tear gassed by the police because I was in the middle of a huge fight and riot that broke out after a 600,000 person concert on the beach.
 In Peru I was even stuck in a riot where one of the rioters (a striking transportation worker) was shot by the military.
 There were others as well.
 I’ve seen some pretty crazy crowds.

-In each one of the bad spots I found myself in, it was relatively easy to get out without having to resort to violence myself.
-If a person uses some common sense and keeps a good situational awareness, he or she can usually get away before things get too bad.
+In each one of those bad spots, it was relatively easy to escape without having to resort to using violence myself.
+If a person uses some common sense and keeps a good situational awareness, he or she can usually get away from most riots or protests before things get too bad.

 Having some sort of less lethal weaponry will help.
 Many of the criminals who are caught up in the spirit of the riot are not very dedicated or motivated.
 A quick blast of pepper spray will usually make them look for easier targets.

-Don’t get in the habit of knowing only one route in to or out of a place to which you commonly drive.
+Know more than one route to and from any place you commonly drive.
 Flexibility in these situations is paramount.
 Keep your situational awareness up and be prepared to alter your route if you encounter throngs of people or roadblocks.

-- Pepper Spray- As I previously wrote, this may be a lifesaver.
+– Pepper Spray– As I previously wrote, this may be a lifesaver.
 If you can deter a criminal attack without having to use your gun, you will be much better off both tactically and legally.
-A small can of pepper spray (I recommend Sabre Red in stream formulation or the same company’s Spitfire unit) should be carried on your person or in your car.
+A small can of pepper spray (I recommend Sabre Red in stream formulation) should be carried on your person or in your car.
 I keep a can in my car and throw it in my pocket whenever I am going someplace where I might encounter a large crowd of people.

 – A bandanna or triangular bandage- Besides its obvious use as a piece of multipurpose medical equipment, a wet bandanna can be tied or held over your nose or mouth to temporarily protect you from tear gas.
 I prefer holding the bandanna rather than tying it over my mouth and nose.
 A bandanna tied over one’s face screams “criminal” to the police.
 I would rather not be a target for baton blows or rubber bullets if I am mistaken for a criminal.
 Holding the bandanna makes you look like a victim, not an attacker.